“I’d like to be murdered by a jealous wife.”

 “Addie . . . why won’t you let me in?”

 She slumped, recognizing the voice at the window as Fern’s.
 She quickly unlocked the door, and her favorite cousin rushed in.

 “I only have a minute,” she said.
 “I told Bob I was going out for a loaf of bread before the market closed.
 I figured it all out,” she said quickly.
 “Your comment last night—that was the last piece of the puzzle.
 You do want to have an affair, don’t you?”

-Addie started to shake her head, but it was possibly a lie.
+Addie started to shake her head, but the gesture was possibly a lie.

 “I always wondered why Aunt Mae favored you so much.
-Why you spent all your free time here, and why she spoon-feed you business knowledge your whole life.
+Why you spent all your free time here, and why she spoon-fed you business knowledge your whole life.
 Why your father was the only one of the three sons to go to college—a very expensive college.
-And the way Great-Aunt Mae looked at you and Uncle Leonard, with so much love and pride…”
+And the way Great-Aunt Mae looked at you and Uncle Leonard, with so much love and pride . . . ”

-Addie had been shaking her head.
-“I only found out recently,” she said sincerely.
-“I thought about telling you….”
+“I only found out recently,” Addie admitted.
+“I thought about telling you.”

 “No, keep talking.”
 Addie whipped her head around, and Gene was standing there, near her office door.
 “This is fascinating and very insightful.”

-Addie heard the front door close behind her and assumed Fern was gone.
-“Gene, I…”
+Addie heard the front door close behind her and assumed Fern snuck out.
+“Gene, I . . . ”